 Behavioural drivers of corruption facilitating illegal wildlife trade

-In 2021, as part of a cross-divisional research programme for the Targeting Natural Resource Corruption (TNRC) project, we began collaborating with wildlife specialists TRAFFIC on a joint problem analysis and “state of the field” review on behavioural drivers of corruption facilitating illegal wildlife trade (IWT).
+As part of a cross-divisional research programme for the Targeting Natural Resource Corruption (TNRC) project, we have collaborated with wildlife specialists TRAFFIC on a joint problem analysis and “state of the field” review on behavioural drivers of corruption facilitating illegal wildlife trade.

-An April 2021 webinar presented initial insights on the topic.
-We also conducted political economy analyses of the political context of IWT investigations and prosecutions in Malawi, Uganda and Peru, in support of the Green Corruption team’s work with partner law enforcement agencies in the region.
+We also conducted political economy analyses of the political context of illegal wildlife trade investigations and prosecutions in Malawi, Uganda and Peru, in support of the Basel Institute’s Green Corruption programme.

 - Do you offer technical assistance in designing corruption prevention interventions?